 for scheduled meeting information, including agendas and the Zoom meeting link.

 |Five seats + two alternates / Three-year terms

 |Staff contact: Anna Oltman / 413-772-1548, ext.
 5

 |324 Main St., second floor, Greenfield, MA 01301

 The City of Greenfield ADA Self-Evaluation and Transition Plan can be found here

 In accordance with the requirements of Title II of the Americans with Disabilities Act of 1990 (ADA), the City of Greenfield will not discriminate against qualified individuals with disabilities on the basis of disability in its services, programs, or activities.EMPLOYMENT

 The City does not discriminate on the basis of disability in its hiring or employment practices and complies with all regulations promulgated by the U.S. Equal Employment Opportunity Commission under title I of the ADA.EFFECTIVE COMMUNICATION

 The City will generally, upon request, provide appropriate aids and services leading to effective communication for qualified persons with disabilities so they can participate equally in City programs, services, and activities, including qualified sign language interpreters, documents in braille, and other ways of making information and communications accessible to people who have speech, hearing, or vision impairments.MODIFICATIONS TO POLICIES & PROCEDURES

-The City will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all of its programs, services, and activities.
+The City will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to participate in and benefit from all of its programs, services, and activities.
 For example, individuals with service animals are welcomed in City offices, even where pets are generally prohibited.